valerixb/IcepapOSC/README.md

 # IcepapOSC

-IcepapOSC is a python module and application to monitor IcePAP based systems.
+IcepapOSC is a python module and application to monitor and tune IcePAP based systems.

 To install it on the system: